JRS Announces Three Grants for Access to Biodiversity Information in Africa

 - Training in biodiversity informatics for key staff through project partners.

-- In 2014 ACC completed a Biodiversity Atlas of Kenya and this is expected to be launched in 2015 with published hard copies available at no cost to various agencies, research institutions and the general public.
+- In 2014 ACC completed a first version of the online Biodiversity Atlas of Kenya that was launched in 2015 with published hard copies available at no cost to various agencies, research institutions and the general public.

 Project Director Biography